jsor/jcarousel/README.md

 ### Plugins

-By default, the jCarousel core only contains the minimum functionality needed to built carousel widgets.
+By default, the jCarousel core only contains the minimum functionality needed to create carousel widgets.
 Specialized features are provided through plugins.

 jCarousel comes with the following plugins: